 12 Mar 2010

-C. Guy Yarvin is a “good friend” of Mencius Moldbug, a pseudonymous blogger known for iconoclastic novella-length essays on politics and history (and occasionally computer science).
-Guy recently published, under his own name, a project in language and systems design.
-His own writing about his work is entertaining but verbose (as Moldbug’s readers might expect), so I will attempt to summarize it here.
+C. Guy Yarvin recently published a project in language and systems design.
+His own writing about his work is entertaining but verbose, so I will attempt to explain it in my own words here.

 First there is Nock, “a tool for defining higher-level languages – comparable to the lambda calculus, but meant as foundational system software rather than foundational metamathematics.”
 Its primitives include positive integers with equality and increment operators, cons cells with car/cdr/cadr/etc., and a macro for convenient branching.
 Nock uses trees of integers to represent both code and data.
 Nock is aggressively tiny; the spec linked above is just 33 terse lines.